smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 The purpose of the SCANOUTQ command is to search among spool files found in a single IBM i output queue and then to execute the SCANSPLF command for each spool file that qualifies, according to the SCANOUTQ command parameters and the Scan Rules of the named Application.

 SCANOUTQ is not limited in the number of spool files it qualifies for scanning, except by the selection rules of the SCANOUTQ command and by the number of different spool file + job name combinations that have been registered under the Application.
 The documented limits of the SCANSPLF command above do not apply in terms of how many different spool files and job names may be included in the same Application, because when the SCANOUTQ command calls the SCANSPLF command, it has already selected just one spool file and one job.
 Thus, out of all the Scan Rules registered to the Application, only the Scan Rules that match the selected spool file name will be loaded into the SCANSPLF command processor.

 The PARAMETERS keyword of the SCANOUTQ command is supported so that its value can be passed along to each execution of the SCANSPLF command.
 That is, if a PARAMETERS string value is provided instead of using the default value of *RULES, then that set of PARAMETERS must be matched by each execution of the SCANSPLF according to the rules of the SCANSPLF command, documented above.

 It may be important to note that there are four parameters of the SCANOUTQ command that can be used to temporarily store the IBM i job ID and the spool file number of each spool file selected for processing.
-The parameters support entry of the name of an LSAM dynamic variable ([without] the special characters that make a dynamic variable into a replaceable token).
-The SCANOUTQ command stores values into one or more of these dynamic variables so that they are available to any captured data response rules that are linked to the Scan Rules for a spool file.
+These parameters support entry of the name of an LSAM Dynamic Variable (**without** the special characters that make a Dynamic Variable into a replaceable token).
+The SCANOUTQ command stores values into one or more of these Dynamic Variables so that they are available to any captured data response rules that are linked to the Scan Rules for a spool file.
 This makes it possible to perform extended processing of spool files found in an output queue, such as creating an application to re-route or delete spool files that meet certain selection criteria.
-Refer to the example application for the SCANOUTQ command, below, to learn how these dynamic variable parameters can be used.
+Refer to the example application for the SCANOUTQ command, below, to learn how these Dynamic Variable parameters can be used.

 Since the SCANOUTQ command is a driver to select spool files to be scanned by the SCANSPLF command, then the functions of this SCANOUTQ command can be understood by studying the syntax and the parameter fields table that follows.